 Apparently it took him several trips to Port Moresby to build the trust needed.
 But eventually he was able to set up a makeshift studio in their squatter camp in which to photograph his subjects.

-Is It Safe To Go To Papua New Guinea – Safety Tips…
+Is It Safe To Go To PNG – Safety Tips…

 Away from Port Moresby, in the bigger towns such as Alotau in Milne Bay and Rabaul & Kimbe in New Britain I have often wandered around alone and never experienced any problems.